yksanjo/workos/README.md

 - **Powerful Integrations**: 100+ integrations with bi-directional sync
 - **Enterprise Security**: SSO, RBAC, audit logs, compliance

+## 📸 Screenshots

+> **Note:** Screenshots will be added as the application is developed.
+See [screenshots/README.md](./screenshots/README.md) for guidelines.

+### Coming Soon
+- Dashboard overview
+- Board view with Kanban columns
+- Workflow management interface
+- Analytics dashboard
+- Automation builder
+- AI optimization suggestions

+To add screenshots, place them in the `screenshots/` directory and update this section.

 ## 📁 Project Structure

 ```